Thomas J. DiLorenzo's "The Real Lincoln" — a rebuttal

 Page 4:

-For example, Stephen Hale, Alabama's commissioner to the state of Kentucky, writing to Governor Beriah Magoffin of that state, writes
+For example, Stephen Hale, Alabama's commissioner to the state of Kentucky, writing to Governor Beriah Magoffin of that state, says:

 "African Slavery has not only become one of the fixed domestic institutions of the Southern States, but forms an important element of their political power, and constitutes the most valuable species of their property-- worth, according to recent estimates, not less than four thousand millions of dollars; forming, in fact, the basis upon which rests the prosperity and wealth of most of these States, and supplying the commerce of the world with its richest freights, and furnishing the manufactories of two continents with the raw material, and their operatives with bread."